1984 (advertisement): Parodies

-In 2001, the Futurama season 3 episode "Future Stock" parodies the advert as a Planet Express advert challenging the all-powerful "MomCorp".
-In the advert a Planet Express employee throws a delivery package into the telescreen showing Mom - however in contrast to the original advert, after the screen is smashed an annoyed prole turns to the employee and shouts "Hey - we were watching that!"
+In 2002, the episode "Future Stock" of the animated science fiction TV series Futurama (season 3, episode 21, first broadcast 3/31/02) parodies "1984" as a Planet Express commercial challenging the all-powerful "MomCorp".
+In the ad, a Planet Express employee throws a delivery package into the telescreen showing Mom - however in contrast to the original advert, after the screen is smashed an annoyed prole stands and shouts "Hey - we were watching that!"

 In March 2007, the advertisement attracted attention again when Hillary 1984, a video mashup of the original commercial with footage of Hillary Clinton used in place of Big Brother, went viral in the early stages of the campaign for the 2008 Democratic presidential nomination.
 The video was produced in support of Barack Obama by Phil de Vellis, an employee of Blue State Digital, but was made without the knowledge of either Obama's campaign or his own employer.
 De Vellis stated that he made the video in one afternoon at home using a Mac and some software.
 Political commentators including Carla Marinucci and Arianna Huffington, as well as de Vellis himself, suggested that the video demonstrated the way technology had created new opportunities for individuals to make an impact on politics.

 The 2008 The Simpsons episode "MyPods and Boomsticks" parodies the ad.
 In it, Comic Book Guy throws a sledgehammer at a giant screen that displays the CEO "Steve Mobs".

 In May 2010, Valve released a short video announcing the release of Half-Life 2 on OS X featuring a recreation of the original commercial, with the people replaced with City 17's citizens, Big Brother with a speech from Wallace Breen, the agents of the Thought Police with Combine Soldiers, and the nameless runner with Alyx Vance.
 It is Valve's only official Half-Life 2 SFM video.

 In the 2016 The Simpsons episode "The Last Traction Hero", Lisa Simpson is a bus monitor and fantasizes about being on a big screen controlling the bus children with Bart Simpson as the runner with the hammer.

 On August 13, 2020, Apple removed Fortnite from the App Store after Epic Games introduced a direct payment option that circumvented Apple's 30% revenue cut policy, violating terms of service policies.
 In response, Epic filed a lawsuit against Apple, and created a parody of the "1984" ad called "Nineteen Eighty-Fortnite".

 The 2024 Pixar animated film Inside Out 2 contains a loose parody of the ad, in which the character Joy riles up the Mind Workers to rebel against Anxiety; one worker throws a chair at the giant screen Anxiety uses to monitor their work.